weiyi-wang1/weiyi-wang1.github.io/_pages/cv.md

 Education
 ======
 * Ph.D in University of Tasmania, Australia, 2022-present
-* Mres in University of Glasgow, United Kingdom, 2018-2019
+* MRes in University of Glasgow, United Kingdom, 2018-2019
 * B.S. in Northwest Agriculture and Forestry University, China, 2014-2018

 Work experience